 Paying unemployment taxes

-When you employ a nanny, or any household employee for that matter, and pay total wages on $1,000 or more in any calendar quarter, you are required to pay unemployment taxes.
-For federal unemployment (FUTA), it’s six percent on the first $7,000 in wages.
+When you employ a nanny, or any household employee, and pay total wages of $1,000 or more in any calendar quarter, you must pay unemployment taxes.
+Federal unemployment (FUTA) is six percent on the first $7,000 in wages.

 State unemployment (SUI) rates vary and typically fall between two and five percent.
-If you are a first-time employer, you may receive a new employer rate.
+You may receive a new employer rate if you are a first-time employer.
 Then your state will provide an updated rate every year.
-Your rate is based on several factors including longevity as an employer and the number of unemployment claims made by former employees.
+Your rate is based on several factors, including longevity as an employer and the number of unemployment claims made by former employees.

 You may be able to take a credit against your FUTA tax for payments made into your state unemployment funds.

-Federal and state unemployment taxes can be remitted on a quarterly basis.
+Federal and state unemployment taxes can be remitted every quarter.

-You don’t have to pay unemployment taxes when your employee is your spouse, child under the age of 21 or your parent.
+You don’t have to pay unemployment taxes when your employee is your spouse, child under age 21, or your parent.

 Understanding unemployment benefits and eligibility

 Unemployment payments are based on a percentage of the worker’s income and typically run for 26 weeks.
-Funds generated through unemployment taxes are dispersed by the state.
-Those receiving benefits need to be actively seeking a new job or taking a job training program and physically be able to work.
+Your state will disperse funds generated through unemployment taxes.
+Those receiving benefits need to be actively seeking a new job or taking a job training program, and physically be able to work.

-If you fired your employee for cause, they may be ineligible to receive unemployment.
-These reasons could include misconduct such as dishonesty, theft or insubordination; frequent violations of the work agreement; repeated unexcused absences; and creating an unsafe environment for your children.
+If you fired your employee for cause, they may be ineligible for unemployment.
+These reasons could include misconduct such as dishonesty, theft, or insubordination; frequent violations of the work agreement; repeated unexcused absences; and creating an unsafe environment for your children.
 You’ll likely need to show any documentation that justified this type of termination.
-For example, you could provide the written warnings you gave your nanny that are signed by both parties.
+For example, you could provide the written warnings you gave your nanny that both parties sign.

 Responding to notifications

 When your former employee files a claim for unemployment benefits, you’ll receive a notification from your state.
-You’ll need to provide information on why they were terminated as well as any compensation above and beyond their typical wages.
+You’ll need to provide information on why they were terminated and any compensation above and beyond their typical wages.
 You may have given them severance pay or paid out unused PTO.
-Or their final paycheck is being delivered a week after their termination date.
-This all needs to be reported to the state as it impacts the amount of benefits your former employee can receive.
+Or their final paycheck will be delivered a week after their termination date.
+This all needs to be reported to the state as it impacts the benefits your former employee can receive.

 Make sure you respond to these notifications.
 Not answering or replying late may result in a fine.